 - 1. Strengthening the policy and regulatory environment - 2.
 Enhancing governance and institutional support - 3.
-Creating an enabling market environment
+Creating an enabling market environment sponding case studies of good practice consider the insights of several experts and practitioners that were interviewed (see Annex II).

 Beyond India and Indonesia, this included desk-based research on Colombia, Ethiopia, Fiji, Jamaica, Uganda (and to a smaller degree Kenya), Vietnam and the Mekong region.